New Jersey Midland Railway: Sussex Valley Railroad Company

+Hunt, Isaac Wildrock, Aaron Keyser, and Aaron O. Bartow.
+The charter was authorized on March 14, 1867 to build from "some suitable point in the County of Sussex" to Deckertown (now Sussex), with the right to extend the line through Sussex and Warren Counties to Columbia, New Jersey on the Delaware River.

+New Jersey Western Railroad Company

+The NJW was chartered a week after the Sussex Valley, on March 21, 1867 by Cornelius A. Wortendyke, Isaac Demarest, Adam Boyd, Aaron G. Garrison, John V. Beam, Charles F. Johnson, Samuel Pope, John Hopper, and Danel Blauvelt.
+The route was to go from Franklin in Bergen County to the Passaic/Sussex County line.

+By 1869, the route had been planned to run from the Erie railroad junction at (now) Hawthorne, through Godwinville (now Wortendyke), Wyckoff, Pompton, and Bloomingdale.

 Middletown, Unionville and Water Gap Railroad

 In 1866, public meetings were held in Middletown, Westtown and Unionville, New York to discuss the viability of a railroad via these hamlets to Deckertown, Sussex County, New Jersey.
 A route was surveyed from there to Middletown, but, as built, the Middletown, Unionville and Water Gap Railroad only extended from a connection with the NY&E in Middletown to Unionville, which was reached on December 6, 1867, after fourteen months of construction.
 Freight cars received from the Erie made the 14 mi trip to Unionville starting January 13, 1868.
 The MUWGRR was built to the 6 ft broad gauge of the Erie.
 A third rail allowed for use of the NJM's standard-gauge cars on the line.
 The road was leased to the Erie and commenced regular operations as the Erie's "Unionville Branch" on May 15, 1868.

 The New York and Oswego Midland Railroad (NYOM) — incorporated January 11, 1866 with the goal of linking Oswego, New York, on Lake Ontario, with the Hudson River at a point across from New York City — reached Middletown in 1871.
 It was hoped it would connect with three New Jersey companies to form a through route to the Port of New York and New Jersey.
 The link between the NYOM and the NJM became the MUWGRR, which was leased by the NYOM effective April 1, 1872.